 - Unfilled prescriptions; medications not being taken as directed.

-Next look for evidence of trouble with ADLs:
+Evidence of trouble with ADLs:

 - Infrequent bathing, unusually sloppy appearance, bad body or mouth odor.